StanJulia/Stan.jl/README.md

 ## Important note

+The latest (and maybe last) Stan.jl release is v3.5.0.

-For Julia 1.0.0 and up, the intention is to split out the functionality currently part of Stan.jl, For more info see [StanJulia][(https://github.com/StanJulia) and the currently available package CmdStan.jl.
-The intention is to make Stan.jl into a shell using the features available in StanJulia packages.
+For Julia 1.0.0 and up, the intention is to split out the functionality currently in Stan.jl, For more info see [StanJulia][(https://github.com/StanJulia) and the currently available package CmdStan.jl.
+The intention is to make Stan.jl v4.x.x into a shell using the features available in StanJulia packages.